The Tsimbalist

 One of the triangles has gotten smudged.
 He wants to make sure the fresh paint job isn't ruined.
 But she calls him over, wants one more pencil.

 He pretends not to hear.
 He doesn't want to give it to her.
-I
+It's his last one.

 "Please," she begs.